Mcmartelle/deml/README.md

 ## Why, Though?

 I was thinking about how it's annoying in languages like C when function declaration order matters.
-Then I wondered if there would be a case when it would be a nice feature for declaration order to matter and I thought of DAGs.
+Then I wondered if there could be a case when it would be a nice feature for declaration order to matter and I thought of DAGs.

 ## License